10+ Things To Do In St Tropez, France

 Our opinion about Saint Tropez

 For us, a visit to Saint Tropez was a day trip, combined with a visit to Grimaud Port and Village, from Cannes where we lived for a few weeks.
-We visited it in early December and during that time the town was fairly quiet, with just a handful of other tourists.
-We needed about 6 hours to explore all the places we wanted in Saint Tropez.
+We visited it in early December, and during that time, the town was fairly quiet, with just a handful of other tourists.
+We needed about 6 hours to explore all the places we wanted in St Tropez.

 Happy Little Traveler Team in Saint Tropez, France